 It became the summer and hunting residence of King Maximilian II, father of the famous King Ludwig II, and his family after the king acquired the ruin in 1832 with a regal neo-gothic style of architecture.
-Its external appearance was inspired by the spectacular medieval castle presenting a classic look on the outside.
+Its external appearance was inspired by the spectacular medieval castle, presenting a classic look on the outside.

-The Hohenschwangau castle is where King Ludwig II spent most of his childhood, and it is the castle based on Neuschwanstein Castle.
+The Hohenschwangau Castle is where King Ludwig II spent most of his childhood, and it is the castle based on Neuschwanstein Castle.

-The castle has been through several reconstructions, but the main castle’s great hall is one of the surviving parts of the castle’s main building designed based on Romanesque architecture is a sight to behold.
-It is the main reason why all of the fine arts were honored in Wartburg Castle and became the heart of artistic inspiration.
+The castle has been through several reconstructions, but the main castle’s great hall is one of the surviving parts of the castle’s main building designed based on Romanesque architecture and is a sight to behold.
+It is the main reason all the fine arts were honored in Wartburg Castle and became the heart of artistic inspiration.

-Schloss Drachenburg is one of the majestic and prominent castles in Germany.
+Schloss Drachenburg is one of the most majestic and prominent castles in Germany.
 It is located near Germany’s frequently visited mountain of Königswinter.
 The castle is also acknowledged to be one of the Rhine Romanticism castles.

 Baron Stephan von Sarter built the castle in 1822, but it was severely destroyed due to World War II.
 Schloss Drachenburg has gone through several restorations and rebuilding.

-The complex now has an elegant facade combination of a castle, palace, and villa structure with a significant design element from the Middle Ages and the Renaissance architectures.
+The complex now has an elegant facade combination of a castle, palace, and villa structure with a significant design element from the Middle Ages and Renaissance architectures.

-Schloss Drachenburg is Surrounded by the oldest nature reserve in Germany, giving a vast scenic landscape view to witness, providing a pleasing cultural and nature adventure experience.
+Schloss Drachenburg is surrounded by the oldest nature reserve in Germany, giving a vast scenic landscape view to witness, providing a pleasing cultural and nature adventure experience.

 Marksburg is a refined castle rich in the history of the medieval stronghold and has the impression of a majestic Middle Age castle.
-It is initially named Burg Braubach but later on called Marksburg.
+It was initially named Burg Braubach but later on called Marksburg.
 The manor is settled high above the right bank of the Rhine River with a cone-shaped hill overlooking the wonderful town of Braubach in Germany.

 The castles have great sceneries and highlights that make Marksburg a unique place and a place that brought visitors back in time.
 It has various giant gates like the Notches Gate, Drawbridge Gate, and the Fox Gate, leading to different parts of the castle.

 A sight to behold in the manor is the heart of the castle, where 39 meters high Tower Keep offers a great landscape view of the castle’s lower ground and the lavish green nature surrounding the castle.
-The courtyard has antique cannons intended to protect the castle and the town of Braubach before.
+The courtyard has antique cannons intended to protect the castle and the town of Braubach.

 Marienburg Castle is a romantic medieval castle in Pattensen, Germany.
 The castle was built to become King George V’s wife’s summer house, a love token gift from the last king of Hanover to Queen Mary.
 It was constructed with a neo-Gothic style of architecture, reminiscent of a regal medieval hilltop castle creating a fairytale-like look.